Editorial note

 - Resulting distribution: Truncated normal(min = 5, max = 35, mean = 20, sd = 6.5)

-- According to LN’s surveys in 2024, only 31.4% of respondents are new to contraception, though the question asked in Lafiya’s surveys pertains to use of contraception any time prior to the survey (i.e., not necessarily at the time of the visit with the Lafiya Sister).
+- According to LN’s surveys in 2024, only 31.4% of respondents are new to contraception, though the question asked in LN’s surveys pertains to use of contraception any time prior to the survey (i.e., not necessarily at the time of the visit with the Lafiya Sister).

 - We are uncertain about the extent to which women who had previously used contraception in their lifetime were using contraception prior to switching to Sayana Press.
 This input in the model allows for uncertainty analysis until a data-supported approach becomes available.